eaygun2/2tci-backend/README.md

 #### Purpose of Using ModelType enum
 - Dynamic Model Selection: The ModelType enum allows for dynamic selection of model configurations based on the specified model type.
-- Consistency with Entity Class and AppSettings: Ensure that the enum name (ModelType) aligns with the entity class name (ModelInputDto) and the corresponding section in appsettings.json (ModelSettings).
+- Consistency with Entity Class and AppSettings: Ensure that the enum variable name aligns with the corresponding section in appsettings.json (ModelSettings).
 This consistency simplifies and standardizes the process of retrieving and applying model settings.

 This structured approach enhances flexibility and maintainability, allowing for seamless integration of various machine learning models into the backend system.